TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

   a relationship, and a non-significant test can simply reflect a lack of power due to too small a sample size or too much noise in the data.

-If you wish to test multiple variables or terms in a single model, you can focus on the corresponding coefficients alone (e.g. you can still exclude tests on variables introduced to reduce standard errors), however you should adjust for multiplicity of testing.
+If you wish to **test multiple coefficients** in a single model, you can focus on the corresponding coefficients alone (e.g. you can still exclude tests on variables introduced to reduce standard errors), however you should adjust for multiplicity of testing.
 Whether you use FWER or FDR control will